 - To get the Schedules you must put in your Username and Password into the "Log In" box on the Log In page and click the 'Login' button.
 Then you can go to the Schedules page.

-- The Username must be one that you raised yourself, and then got me to authorise by either paying online or sending me a cheque (which will cover downloads for a 12 month period from the date that I authorise it).
+- The Username must be one that you raised yourself, and then got me to authorise by either paying online (which will cover downloads for a 12 month period from the date that I authorise it).

 - To raise a Username, click on the "Sign Up" link in the websites header.
 This will cause the 'form' to be displayed that allows you to enter your details.
 Please, please, please, please try to remember your Username and Password (that you create yourself) - I can't remember how many times I've been contacted about forgotten Usernames or Passwords.
-Fortunately there is also a Forgotten Password link on the Log In page (this asks you for your email address and emails you your username and password).
-Obviously doesn't work if you put the wrong email address in originally in the user sign up form!!!!!
+If you don't / can't remember your password you need to contact me to give you a temporary password.

 - Unless you've turned 'Cookies' off on your browser, the page will remember who you are the next time you get to the ObedienceUK website and the website header will now say "Welcome ..." and your Username.
 It also tells you when it will expire.